tomasf18/IES-Project/docs/smart-training-system-documentation/docs/product-concept/scenarios.md

 ## Scenario 5: Carlos Analyzes Past Match Data

 Before an upcoming match against a strong opponent, Carlos wants to revisit past games.
-He accesses previous match statistics, focusing on ball possession and pass accuracy.
+He accesses previous match statistics, focusing on players' physical and performance data.
 Carlos identifies patterns that could be improved and develops a new strategy.
 He keeps these insights confidential within the system to maintain a competitive edge.

 **Underlined Actions**: _accesses previous match statistics_; _identifies patterns_; _develops a new strategy_; _keeps insights confidential_.

-Here’s how you can write these scenarios using the same notation:

 ## Scenario 6: David Assigns Permissions to a Team Director